NasKar2/freenas-backup-wordpress/README.md

 ## Backup
 Once you've prepared the configuration file (if required), run the script `script backup.log ./backup-jail.sh`.
 You will be prompted to (B)ackup or (R)estore.
 Choose backup.
+The script will keep 2 backups deleting the oldest unless you add the MAX_NUM_BACKUPS to the backup-config.
 To automate backup, create a cron job pointing to the backup script.
 The prompts wll be bypassed in any non-interactive operation like a cron task in the FreeNAS GUI.

 ## Restore
 **WARNING: A restore overwrites any existing WordPress data!!!**

 Once you've prepared the configuration file (if required), run the script `script backup.log ./backup-jail.sh`.
 You will be prompted to (B)ackup or (R)estore.
 Choose restore.
 You will get a list of backups to choose from.
+Pick the one with the date stamp you want to restore.

 ## Migrate